trlafleur/Moteino-PI2-Gateway/README.md

 https://github.com/abouillot/HomeAutomation/tree/master/piGateway

-Full schematics and Gerber’s are available.
-Complete sets of Altium CAD file are available by request.
+Full schematics and Gerber’s are available here.

 There are 4 optional LED’s on the board that can be used by your software as needed.
 See schematic for connected pins to the Moteino’s.
 Also there is an option for a zero ohm resistor that will allow you to reset the Moteino’s via the PI.